LiamFosterLFF/Bath_SWE_CW2/README.md

   * On MacOS, click the launchpad icon and type terminal, then click terminal
   * [Overview of common CLI commands](https://www.w3schools.com/whatis/whatis_cli.asp)

-- Why can't I push to main?
+- How do I contribute
-  * You totally can if you want, ask and I'll add you to main's permissions.
-However, the way it's usually done is by branching or forking the project and then starting a pull request.
-[Learn more about pull requests.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+  * If you want to become a developer on the project, contact me.
+However, the easier way is by branching or forking the project and then starting a pull request.
+[Learn more about contributing to a github project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/)